The 7 Most Crucial Ecommerce Metrics You Should Be Tracking Right Now

 But the truth is that the average ecommerce conversion rate in the U.S. is much lower than you think – between 2% and 3%.

-According to WordStream, however, you might fair better with Google Shopping Ads.
+According to WordStream, however, you might fare better with Google Shopping Ads.

 This is a huge topic in itself, but a few things you can try include: